dataplayground/ci/README.md

 Now I try to set up a simple CI / CD pipeline.

 # Overview of the pipeline
-The pipeline should watch https://github.com/dataplayground/restSimple for new commits and then trigger tests if a new commit is detected on master.
+The pipeline should watch https://github.com/dataplayground/restSimple for new commits and trigger tests if a new commit is detected on master.

-For for testing I will run `sbt test`

-If the tests complete successfully, I want to deploy the result to github as a release.
+For testing I will simply run unit-tests using `sbt test` If the tests complete successfully, I want to deploy the result to github as a release.

 https://github.com/dataplayground/ci comtains my current progress at building the pipeline.